ItzKix/Optimium/README.md

 *This resourcepack is for Minecraft Java Edition only.*

-*The name of each branch is the Minecraft version supported.*

 *This resource pack supports Minecraft Java Edition from 1.21*

 If you want to use my models or/and textures in your own resourcepack, please follow the [license](./LICENSE).